 Satisfactory academic progress shall be monitored at the end of the fall and spring semesters.
 If the student is not meeting the SAP policy at the end of the fall semester or at the end of the first semester of enrollment, the student will be placed on academic probation at the end of that semester.
-The student will be placed on academic suspension at the end of the following semester if the student has not met satisfactory academic progress.
+The student will be placed on academic progress.
 A student who is placed on academic suspension will not be eligible to attend the following semester.
 A student who is suspended at the end of the fall semester may petition to be reinstated for the following spring semester by submitting a written petition for possible readmission on probation to the University Appeals Committee.
 The petition should include convincing evidence of reasonable expectancy of success if readmission is granted.
 The written petition should be postmarked at least seven days before the first day of registration.
 The request for appeal should be addressed to: